The first of a two part story. Frontier in Space also marked the first time any of the Doctors enemies met, in this case the Daleks and the Master.

 Originally this story was to feature the Cybermen in place of the Ogrons as the Masters soldiers to attack both the Draconian and Earth ships.

-The Cybermen would have been working as equals with the Daleks and the Master to provoke a war, rather than as their servants like the Ogrons (with all three obviously planning to stab each other in the back once the war was over.)
-The finale where the Daleks capture the Doctor, would also have taken place on Telos, the adopted planet of the Cybermen, with the sets from Tomb of the Cybermen being recreated.
+The Cybermen would have been working as equals with the Daleks and the Master to provoke a war, rather than as their servants like the Ogrons (with all three planning to stab each other in the back once the war was over.)
+The finale episode where the Daleks capture the Doctor, would also have taken place on Telos, the adopted planet of the Cybermen, with the sets from Tomb of the Cybermen being recreated.

 Sadly this was scrapped at the last minute and the Ogrons were used instead.
 Personally as much as I like the Ogrons, I think that it would have been better with the Cybermen.
 It would have marked the Third Doctors only encounter with the Cybermen.
 He would go on to encounter them in 20th Anniversary story The Five Doctors, but sadly he was the only Classic era Doctor never to encounter them during his era.

 Also I think that had the Cybermen been used then it would have been more genuinely surprising when the Daleks showed up at the end.
-As it was, because the Ogrons had been introduced as their servants, then really it was obvious that the Daleks had some kind of involvement from the start.
+As it was, because the Ogrons had been introduced as their servants, then it was obvious that the Daleks had some kind of involvement from the start.

-As to why the Cybermen were scrapped, well no reason has been given, but there are 4 possible reasons.
+As to why the Cybermen were scrapped, no reason has been given, but there are 4 possible reasons.

 1/ Terrance Dicks, the script editor during Jon Pertwee’s time HATED the Cybermen.
 He considered them to be boring, dull and useless.
 Dicks also appeared to dislike Kit Pedler, one of the creators of the Cybermen personally too.
 He called Pedler whiny, difficult to work with, and said that Pedler was no where near as talented as he thought he was.
 He said that all Pedler was good for was the occasional idea and scientific knowledge.